Coretech-Innovations/EEBus-Hub/README.md

 # EEBus-Hub

-[EEBUS](https://eebus.org) framework to test integrating your device over an EEBUS network.
-It uses the versatile open-source stack [eebus-go](https://github.com/enbility/eebus-go) for EEBUS interactions and implementing different actors and use cases.
+EEBUS Hub is a testing and simulation framework for validating device integration over an EEBUS network.
+It builds on the [eebus-go](https://github.com/enbility/eebus-go) library for core EEBUS interactions and adds practical tooling to streamline real-world testing.

-The EEBus-Hub provides APIs to control different actors participating that may interact in an EEBUS environment e.g. EV, EVSE, HEMS, Energy Guard, SMGW,...
-The simulation allows plugging in real devices besides the numerous simulated devices to ease the testing of an EEBUS device.
+EEBUS Hub exposes APIs to control and orchestrate multiple EEBUS actors that participate in typical energy scenarios such as EV, EVSE, HEMS, Controlbox, Heatpump, Inverters and SMGW.
+You can run full simulations using built-in virtual devices, or plug in real hardware alongside simulated participants to accelerate integration, troubleshooting, and regression testing.

+This repository includes examples that show how to use EEBUS Hub programmatically to automate your EEBUS testing procedures—ideal for CI pipelines and repeatable test suites.

+Compliance support: EEBUS Hub helps manufacturers validate S14a compliance (and beyond) by enabling controlled, reproducible test scenarios and automated verification workflows.

 📩 Licensing: To obtain a license for EEBUS Hub, contact eebus.hub@coretech-innovations.com